Select a host and date

 Here's What to Look For in an Engagement Party Venue

-The big wedding day may be several months away, but that doesn’t mean you can’t kick off the celebration now!
+The big wedding day may be several months away, but that doesn’t mean you can’t kick off the celebrations now!
 With the perfect engagement party, it’s possible to share the special announcement with family and friends in a way that strengthens the bond of the happy couple – and doubles the picture-perfect memories.

-Before settling on a place for dinner, drinks, celebrating and maybe even dancing, this tried-and-true checklist will ensure you’re set with the must-have features to make the event just right.
+Before settling on a place for dinner, drinks, celebrating, and maybe even dancing, this tried-and-true checklist will ensure you’re set with the must-have features to make the event just right.

 One of the main differences between choosing an engagement venue and a wedding venue is the proximity.
 Engagement parties should be a convenient destination for most guests.
 (No one wants to spend a fortune flying across the country for drinks and dinner.)
 Keep this in mind so you pick a place that’s not far from as many of the potential attendees as possible.

 If the families of the happy couple are scattered across the country, consider the most affordable and centralized location for everyone.
 (And take a look at more than travel costs — overnight stays should be reasonable, as well.)
 If budget or time restricts the majority of your family and friends from giving you their blessing, look to include just the core members in your plans, and work around their location.